-The character Alex Karev was not in the original pilot script; his role was inserted into the pilot as an afterthought in order to provide a foil, as well as male companionship for Dr. George O'Malley.
+The character Alex Karev was not in the original pilot script.
+His role was inserted into the pilot as an afterthought, in order to provide a foil, as well as male companionship for Dr. George O'Malley.
 Since he wasn't added until after the pilot was shot, scenes with him were either re-shoots or digitally altered.

 In an early episode, Meredith is seen posting a poster asking for a roommate.
 The poster is only visible for a second, but it mentions that "Bush supporters need not apply" along with other details about the house.

-Original cast-member Katherine Heigl was released from her contract during season 6.
-She appeared in some episodes of the season and then took some time off to spend time with her family.
-She was supposed to come back for the season's finale, though.
-This never happened and her last episode as cast-member was Grey's Anatomy: I Like You So Much Better When You're Naked (2010).
+Katherine Heigl was released from her contract during season six.
+She appeared in some episodes of the season, and then took time off to be with her family.
+She was supposed to come back for the season finale, although this never happened, and her last episode was episode twelve, "I Like You So Much Better When You're Naked".

-An article in a 2014 issue of the scholarly journal Communication Research reported on the results of several studies that all found that being a regular viewer of Grey's Anatomy (2005) correlated with having much more strongly negative attitudes toward organ donation than non-viewers.
-The article said, in part: "Of the medical dramas examined for depicting organ donation myths, perhaps no program features as many inaccuracies as Grey's Anatomy (2005) (see Morgan et al., 2007; Morgan et al., 2010; Morgan, Movius, & Cody, 2009; Quick, 2009).
+An article in a 2014 issue of the scholarly journal Communication Research reported on the results of several studies that all found that being a regular viewer of this show correlated with having much more strongly negative attitudes toward organ donation than non-viewers.
+The article said, in part: "Of the medical dramas examined for depicting organ donation myths, perhaps no program features as many inaccuracies as Grey's Anatomy (2005) (see Morgan et al., 2007; Morgan et al., 2010; Morgan, Movius, and Cody, 2009; Quick, 2009).
 Unfortunately, the impact of these inaccurate media portrayals results in misguided societal beliefs about organ donation (Morgan et al., 2010) and often surface as reasons for declining to register to be organ donors (Morgan et al., 2005)."

-My So-Called Life (1994), whose protagonist was named Angela Chase, was an ABC show, just as Grey's Anatomy (2005) is.
-Three of the stars of My So-Called Life (1994) have made memorable appearances on Grey's Anatomy (2005): Wilson Cruz, who played a gay teen who was one of Angela's best friends, Ricky Vasquez, made a guest appearance as Kyle, a gay man in 2011; Tom Irwin who starred as Angela's father, Graham Chase, appeared 3 times as police commander Marty Hancock who assisted Seattle Grace during one of its most crucial crises in 2010/11; and, Jeff Perry, who played Angela's teacher, Richard Katimski, was featured as Thatcher Grey, the father of Meredith, from 2006-2011.
+My So-Called Life (1994), whose protagonist was named Angela Chase, was an ABC show, just like this show.
+Three of the stars of My So-Called Life (1994) have made memorable appearances on this show: Wilson Cruz played a gay teen, who was one of Angela's best friends, Ricky Vasquez made a guest appearance as Kyle, a gay man in 2011; Tom Irwin, who starred as Angela's father, Graham Chase, appeared three times as Police Commander Marty Hancock, who assisted Seattle Grace during one of its most crucial crises in 2010 and 2011; and, Jeff Perry, who played Angela's teacher, Richard Katimski, was featured as Thatcher Grey, the father of Meredith, from 2006 to 2011.